Surnames: Gallon to Greenwell

 Gategangs of Gateshead

-A obsolete family surname that was associated with Gateshead in Medieval times.
+An obsolete family surname that was associated with Gateshead in Medieval times.
+A John and William Gategang are listed in connection with Gateshead in Bishop Hatfield’s survey of 1377-80.

 County Durham surname